ACCESS-NRI/access-hive.org.au/docs/about/user_support.md

 #  User support

-On this page we answer frequently asked questions, but also give additional information for support, in case your question is not yet answered.
+On this page we answer frequently asked questions (FAQs), and also give additional information for support, in case your question is not yet answered.

 ## Frequently Asked Questions